Baillon's crake: Description

-They are 16–18 cm in length, and are similar to the only slightly larger little crake.
+They are 15–18 cm in length, and are similar in appearance to the little crake.
 Baillon's crake has a short straight bill, yellow or green without a red base.
-Adults have mainly brown upperparts with some white markings, and a blue-grey face and underparts.
-The rear flanks are barred black and white.
-They have green legs with long toes, and a short tail which is barred underneath.
+Adults have mainly ochre-brown upperparts streaked through occasionally with black and white markings.
+Their underparts are a light blue-grey, paler on the throat, breast and abdomen.
+The flanks and under-tail are barred black and white.
+They have olive-green legs with long toes.

-Immature Baillon's crakes are similar to the adults, but have extensively barred underparts.
-The downy chicks are black, as with all rails.
+Immature Baillon's crakes are similar to the adults, but have extensively barred, duller underparts.
+The chicks are black, as with all rails.